-- 8.10.2 The top of the gravel shall be covered with untreated building paper or other authorized materials before placing the earth backfill.
+- 9.10.2.
+Cinders, broken shell and similar material are not approved.
+They are usually too fine and may lead to clogging of the absorption system.
+The top of the gravel should be covered with untreated building paper or other approved materials before placing the earth backfill.
 This will help prevent the gravel from becoming clogged with the earth.
 An impervious covering shall not be used, as this interferes with evaporation.
-The cover over a new absorption trench shall be adequately overfilled to allow for settling. - 8.10.3 Heavy machinery, exclusive of the equipment needed to install the system, shall be excluded from the absorption area unless special provision is made to support the weight. - 8.10.4 Distribution boxes/devices.
+The top of a new absorption trench must be adequately overfilled to allow for settling. - 9.10.3.
+Heavy machinery, exclusive of the equipment needed to install the system, shall be excluded from the absorption area unless special provision is made to support the weight.
+All machine grading, unless specified in the permit, is prohibited. - 9.10.4.
+Distribution boxes/devices.
 A distribution box/device is required for every standard absorption system.
-Distribution devices shall be designed for serviceability, including but not limited to, risers to grade.
+All distribution devices shall be designed for serviceability, including but not limited to, risers to grade.
 The purpose of the box/device is to ensure equal distribution of septic tank effluent to the lateral lines.
 It is important that the entrance to each lateral line from the distribution box be set at the same elevation to attempt to ensure equal flow into all lines.
 The design of the distribution box and absorption system can be varied to meet most topographical conditions encountered, while giving proper grade and alignment for all laterals.
 Distribution boxes shall be sealed, bedded in concrete or gravel on undisturbed ground, and water leveled with leveling devices.
-Distribution boxes shall have an easily removable cover to facilitate leveling, inspection, and repairs.
+All distribution boxes must have an easily removable cover to facilitate leveling, inspection, and repairs.
 Inlet and outlet lines at the distribution box shall be installed in such a manner as to be firmly supported and adequately sealed as approved by the Authorized Agent.
-Where the elevation across the absorption area is greater than six inches, the outlet invert (flowline) of the distribution box shall be installed at an elevation equal to or greater than the finished ground elevation of the highest line of the absorption area.
-See Appendix G, Figure 2. - 8.10.5 Septic tanks.
-On sites that do not have sufficient slope to allow the distribution box to be installed as in 8.10.4, the flow line of the septic tank outlet shall be at an elevation equal to or greater than the finished ground elevation of the highest line of the absorption area.
-See Appendix G, Figure 1. - 8.10.6 Absorption trenches shall not start closer than 5 feet from the distribution box.
-A horizontal separation of 5 feet shall be required between the absorption area and tight line trench.
-In systems utilizing a distribution box, lateral lines shall be of the same length.
-Distribution devices used in conjunction with soil absorption systems shall be approved by the Department prior to their use or installation.
+Where the elevation across the absorption area is greater than six inches, the outlet invert (flowline) of the distribution box must be installed at an elevation equal to or greater than the finished ground elevation of the highest line of the absorption area.
+See Appendix H, Figure 2.

-- 8.10.7 The tight line or manifold trench shall not be excavated lower than the flow line of the trench media to be installed; however, in no case will the tight line trench be excavated lower than twelve (12) inches from the ground surface. - 8.10.8 Materials used in the construction of the onsite wastewater system shall meet the following requirements (New products may be authorized by the Department as technology allows).
+- 9.10.5.
+Septic tanks.
+On sites that do not have sufficient slope to allow the distribution box to be installed as in 9.10.4, the flow line of the septic tank outlet shall be at an elevation equal to or greater than the finished ground elevation of the highest line of the absorption area.
+See Appendix H, Figure 1. - 9.10.6.
+Absorption trenches shall not start closer than 5 feet from the distribution box.
+A horizontal separation of 5 feet shall be required between the absorption area and tightline trench.
+In systems utilizing a distribution box, all lateral lines must be of the same length.
+All distribution devices used in conjunction with soil absorption systems must be approved by the Department prior to their use or installation. - 9.10.7.
+The tightline or manifold trench must not be excavated lower than the flow line of the trench media to be installed; however, in no case will the tightline trench be excavated lower than twelve (12) inches from the ground surface. - 9.10.8.
+Materials used in the construction of the onsite wastewater system shall meet the following requirements (New products may be authorized by the Department as technology allows):

-8.11.
 SOLID PIPE